HTML5: developed for the web, growing to be mobile - Part 1

 HTML5 does not handle the small errors from the code the way HTML4 did, but actually it uses a set of specific rules, thanks to which the testing process is a lot easier.
 Let me give you an example: when working with HTML4, developers needed to test their code in all the browsers in order to discover how the error handling of HTML4 affects their websites, as there were no specific rules in handling those errors.
 Now HTML5 provides new parsing rules, and thanks to that developers don't need to do extensive testing on all the browsers, as they can rely on rules that apply to all browsers.

 Since its first public working draft HTML5 has come a long way and has brought with it many improvements, as well as many new and very useful features.
 However, as any other new standard, it also has a downside.
-More about HTML5's new features, but also disadvantages, in our next post: HTML5: developed for the web, growing to be mobile - Part 2.
+More about HTML5's new features, but also disadvantages, in the next post (Part 2 of the series).

 In the mean time, you can take a peek Inside the rich world of RIA: HTML 5, Silverlight and WPF-XBAP and read the Flash vs. HTML5 analysis .